 ARTISPHERE BOARD OF DIRECTORS WELCOMES NEW COMMUNITY LEADERS, ARTS ADVOCATES

-The 16th annual Artisphere presented by TD Bank is being planned with the help of several new board members.
+Greenville, SC- November, 2022- The 19th annual Artisphere presented by TD Bank is being planned with the help of nine new board members and two new staff.
 The Artisphere Board of Directors is responsible for establishing the direction of Greenville’s nationally ranked fine arts show and raising the revenue needed to execute the three-day, free community event.